uyuni-project/sumaform/backend_modules/aws/README.md

 A mirror is necessary for SUSE Manager installations and for SLES clients (see README_ADVANCED.md).
 In Uyuni deployments with free OSs a mirror is not mandatory, but will still to speed up machine provisioning.

 AWS backend don't have support for pxe_boot hosts.
-It's implementation will be considered in future releases.
+Its implementation will be considered in future releases.

 ## Prerequisites